Reliability of relational event model estimates under sampling: how to fit a relational event model to 360 million dyadic events: Summary of results and future work

 Due to the above findings, analysts should not just estimate parameters and standard errors for a single sample and draw their conclusions from the resulting z-values.
 It is definitely recommendable to check the distribution of statistics separately for sampled events and for sampled controls.
 It seems to be problematic if any of these distributions reveal that almost all controls, or almost all events, have the same value.
 Just checking the distribution of statistics over \emph{all} observations (events and controls) is insufficient to detect outlying statistics -- as is the variance, covariance, or correlation of statistics computed over \emph{all} observations, see Table~\ref{tab:cov_cor}.
 Additionally to checking empirical distributions one could also infer by theoretical arguments whether certain statistics are likely to be heavily skewed.
 In our concrete model we could conclude by comparing the size of the risk set (more than 30 trillion) with the number of dyadic events (about 360 million) that the repetition variable cannot be evenly distributed over the risk set.
 (On the other hand, it seems to be much more difficult to conclude from theoretical considerations why the four-cycle statistic has a relatively high density, equal to $0.04$, among the controls.)
 In situations in which almost all controls take a single value in some statistic, the most efficient way seems to change the sampling design as it is sketched in Sect.~\ref{sec:strata}.

-If computational resources are sufficient, analysts can also draw several samples with the same sample parameters, fit models separately to these, and then assess the variation caused by sampling (as we do in this paper).
-If for computational reasons (or otherwise) re-sampling is not possible, bootstrap sampling \citep{efron1992bootstrap} might be an alternative to assess variation of parameters from one given set of observations.
+If computational resources are sufficient, analysts can draw several samples with the same sample parameters, fit models separately to these, and then assess the variation caused by sampling (as we do in this paper).
+If for computational reasons (or otherwise) repeated sampling is not possible, bootstrap sampling \citep{efron1992bootstrap} might be an alternative to assess variation of parameters from one given set of observations.
+(We experimentally applied bootstrap sampling to one single sample and found parameter variation estimated from bootstrapping to be very similar to the one obtained in Sect.~\ref{sec:results_fix}.)
 However, in light of the findings discussed in Sects.~\ref{sec:results_co_vary} and~\ref{sec:results_repetition}, re-sampling (or bootstrap sampling) does not render it unnecessary to check distributions of statistics: if some statistic is extremely degenerate, even large combined sample sizes might miss the exceptional observations and would incorrectly suggest a small parameter variation.
 Inspecting the values of statistics separately on sampled events and sampled controls might reveal that, for instance, all sampled controls take the same value, and thus could point to near-degenerate distributions.

 We also analyzed the trade-off between sampling more events and fewer controls per event \emph{versus} sampling fewer events and more controls per event, given a limited budget of observations.
 Results seem to confirm that events are more valuable than controls \citep{bgl-mascdcphm-95} so that $m$, the number of controls per event is best kept at a small number -- provided that the number of observed events to sample from is sufficiently high.
 In our experiments, the actual value of $m$ seemed to make little difference for values up to $m=16$, but choosing higher values of $m$ -- at the expense of sampling fewer events -- increased parameter variation.